Jhansi0306/Jhansi0306/README.md

 ## Hi there 👋
+Data Science student pursuing higher studies, passionate about turning data into insights.
+Skilled in Python, analysis, and communication, I enjoy sharing knowledge and learning continuously.
+Reach me at: mannejhansi48@gmail.com
+Great communication is like code—clear syntax avoids bugs in understanding.

 <!--
 **Jhansi0306/Jhansi0306** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.